ashyfox/arknights_ost_downloader/README.md

 - Fix the tool use on Windows will be false because the album name have the space in the last
 - Add the delay in every download active
 - Add the User Agent to avoid the Program identify is a crawler
+- Add the choice to choose which the format of song

 ### Falsed to accomplish

 - [ ] retry to print the retry message.
 (Think may the message should add in the tqdm)
-- [ ] The Counter of the song is not correct.

 ### Note:

-The API offers .mp3 and .wav, but the program convert .wav to .flac since .wav can't do metadata.
+The API offers .mp3 and .wav, but the program convert .wav to .flac or .mp3 since .wav can't do metadata.
-All the format are tranfer into mp3

 ### Requirements: